 In short, merchant services allow your business to accept card payments from your customers.
 This is otherwise known as credit card payment processing.
 Our CardPointe platform was built to address all of your payment processing needs.

-When a customer makes a payment for goods or services, this transaction undergoes a chain of approval so the payment can be accepted.
+When a customer makes a payment for goods or services, this transaction undergoes a chain of 10 approval steps so the payment can be accepted:

 It is important to understand the various types of fees when considering a merchant account.
 Typically these fees are determined by the way your business operates; the size of your company, credit score, potential risk factors and whether you have a history with any other merchant services.
 Businesses can expect to pay transaction fees which are calculated by the actual transaction amount and a flat fee (this can vary depending on your merchant services provider), minimum fees which are applied monthly, and gateway fees which are only charged if the merchant services provider uses a third party payment processor.